Over 40 Bike Trails, 300+ Miles

 Crossing Lake Baldwin Lane at Roush Road, the trail continues to skirt Baldwin Park, passing Lake Gear to Bennett Road.

-Across Bennett Road, continue to the trailhead at McCullough Avenue next to the Urbon Apartments and across from Fashion Square Mall.
-Then, follow McCullough to Maguire Blvd. - when the Fashion Square property is eventually redeveloped, a trail path will be built along the south side of McCullough.
-Note: there are only 3 parking spaces at the trailhead, however parking is allowed in the parallel parking spots along Fox St. next to the apartments.
-(Updated: October 2019)
+Across Bennett Road, continue to the trailhead at McCullough Avenue, next to the Urban Apartments and across from Fashion Square Mall.
+The trailhead has picnic pavilion, water, bike repair station. there are only 3 parking spaces at the trailhead, however parking is allowed in the parallel parking spots along Fox St. next to the apartments.
+This is the original end of Cady Way Trail, completely redesigned with construction of the apartments, and now extended to Lake Druid Park.

 Lake Druid Park has parking, restrooms, a community garden, and a dog park.
-The mountain bike park has both pump track and single track.
-(Updated: December 2020)
+The small mountain bike park has both pump track and single track.

 An on-road route has been mapped out from Lake Druid Park to the Orlando Urban Trail at Lake Highland Drive and Ferris Avenue.
 Signs, "sharrows" and bike lanes along the roadway mark the route.
 The Bumby Path crosses along Illinois St., 1 mile from SR50 (south) to Corrine Drive (north).